DONATE

 Muhammad, upon him, be peace, said: “When a man dies, his deeds come to an end except for three things: Sadaqah Jariyah (ceaseless charity); a knowledge which is beneficial, or a virtuous descendant who prays for him (for the deceased).”
 (Muslim)

-How to Give Sadaqah
+How to Give Sadaqah in Ramadan

-You can donate Sadaqah in a financial form to charities, such as Orphans in Need, who use your donations to ease the suffering of those around the world who are impoverished, struggling and ill.
+You can donate Sadaqah in Ramadan in a financial form to charities, such as Orphans in Need, who use your donations to ease the suffering of those around the world who are impoverished, struggling and ill.
 Your donations may be used for food, water, shelter, building homes, medicine, education, or other aspects that will allow people to have a better quality of life by providing the essentials to them.

 There are many benefits of Sadaqah in Islam, as shown in several hadiths: